wavefrontHQ/docs/pages/doc/wavefront_administer.md

 ## Monitor and Troubleshoot

-Super Admin users can use the Wavefront Usage integration dashboards to monitor and troubleshoot your environment.
+As a Super Admin user, you can use the Wavefront Usage integration dashboards to monitor and troubleshoot your Wavefront environment.
 By using the dashboards in this integration, you can:

 * Get usage information for your Wavefront instance and Wavefront proxy.
 * Drill down into the metrics namespaces to discover trends.